SampatDixit/sampatdixit.github.io/_posts/drive/guide/fees/2025-06-19-due-date-mode.md

 1. **Fixed Monthly Due**: Collect fees on the 1st of every month.
 (If a student joins mid-month, you can charge half-month fees.)
 2. **Joining Date-Based Due**: Collect fees based on the student’s joining date.
 (For example, if a student joins on the 12th, the next due date will be the 12th of the following month.)

-Both these modes are available in the **BadmintonBuddy DRIVE** app.
+Both these modes are available in the **Badmintonbuddy DRIVE** app.
 You can set the one that fits your academy’s needs — and it's simple to do.

 ### Steps to Set Due Date Mode